stocnet/rsiena/README.md

 ### Multivariate and two-mode networks:
 Network data sets can be multivariate, i.e., be composed of multiple networks on the same node set.
 Some or all of these networks can be two-mode networks.
-The restriction is that the first mode must be the same for all networks; these are defined as the actors.
+The restriction is that the first mode must be the same for all networks; the first mode is defined as the set of actors.
 The second mode node sets are allowed to differ across the various networks in a given data set.
+For such multivariate data sets, the model again is about the co-evoluton of several networks; and this may be combined with behavior.

 ## Migration in progress...